BitcoinDesign/Guide/guide/payments/receive.md

 -->

 For someone to receive bitcoin, the sender needs to know the recipient’s address.
-The receiver generates an address in their Bitcoin application and shares it with the sender as text, [QR Code]({{ '/guide/foundations/wallet-interoperability/#qr-codes' | relative_url }}), or a [payment link]({{ '/guide/foundations/wallet-interoperability/#payment-links' | relative_url }}).
-You can think of an address just as you would an invoice.
+The receiver generates an address in their Bitcoin application and shares it with the sender as text, by scanning a [QR Code]({{ '/guide/foundations/wallet-interoperability/#qr-codes' | relative_url }}).
+[Payment links]({{ '/guide/foundations/wallet-interoperability/#payment-links' | relative_url }}) are also used to share additional details about a payment and can be shared in the same way.

 A new address should be generated for every payment, as they should only be used once.
-This prevents the sender from learning about previously received funds.
+This helps safeguards the receiver's privacy.

-There is other contextual information about payments that can be useful to keep or to communicate, like the names of the transacting parties or the purpose of the transaction.
-As the blockchain only stores the amount and addresses involved in a transaction, any additional information has to be stored in your application, or encoded in payment links when they need to be shared.
+As the blockchain only stores the amount and addresses involved in a transaction, any additional information has to be stored in your application, or encoded in payment links.
+It's up to you to decide how and if you allow receivers to enter these additional details.

-Let's look at our options when receivers want to share other details with the sender, or store them with the payment request for their own record keeping.
+It's up to you to find the balance between a payment flow that is optimized to quickly generate and share addresses, and one that prompts them to describe the payment so they can use it in the future to have more context about what payment was for.

 <!--
 Update glossary